Graves’ disease is the most common cause of hyperthyroidism in countries with sufficient iodine intake.

-Dr Petros Perros would like to gratefully acknowledge Dr Douglas S. Ross, Dr George Hennemann, and Dr Vahab Fatourechi, the previous contributors to this monograph.
+Dr Salman Razvi would like to gratefully acknowledge Dr Petros Perros, Dr Douglas S. Ross, Dr George Hennemann, and Dr Vahab Fatourechi, previous contributors to this topic.

-DSR, GH, and VF are authors of a number of references cited in this monograph.
+PP, DSR, GH, and VF are authors of references cited in this topic.

 Associate Professor of Medicine

 ENP is a consultant for Scientific Consulting Company GmbH and a management council member for the Iodine Global Network.